 Age 55 Catch-Up Contribution

 As in 401k and IRA contributions, you are allowed to contribute extra if you are above a certain age.
 If you are age 55 or older by the end of the year (not age 50 as in 401k and IRA contributions), you can contribute additional $1,000 to your HSA.
 If you are married, and both of you are age 55, each of you can contribute additional $1,000.

 However, because HSA is in an individual’s name — there is no joint HSA even when you have family coverage — only the person age 55 or older can contribute the additional $1,000 in his or her own name.
 If only the husband is 55 or older and the wife contributes the full family contribution limit to the HSA in her name, the husband has to open a separate account for the additional $1,000.
 If both husband and wife are age 55 or older, they must have two HSA accounts if they want to contribute the maximum.
 There’s no way to hit the maximum with only one account.

 The $1,000 additional contribution limit is fixed by law.
 It’s not adjusted for inflation.

 Two Plans Or Mid-Year Changes

-The limits are more complicated if you are married and the two of you are on different health plans, or when your health insurance changes mid-year.
+The limits are more complicated if you are married and the two of you are on different health plans.
+It’s also more complicated when your health insurance changes mid-year.
 The insurance change could be due to a job change, marriage or divorce, enrolling in Medicare, birth of a child, and so on.

 For those situations, please read HSA Contribution Limit For Two Plans Or Mid-Year Changes.

 You can only contribute to an HSA if you have a High Deductible Health Plan (HDHP).
 You can use the money already in the HSA for qualified medical expenses regardless what insurance you have.